freenet/web/hugo-site/content/_index.md

 as a global, shared computing platform, Freenet can be accessed via a standard web browser or seamlessly integrated into software like games.

-Freenet brings the potential for new solutions to old problems like spam, [DDoS](https://en.wikipedia.org/wiki/Denial-of-service_attack), keeping private data private, and much more.
+Freenet enables new solutions to old problems like spam, [DDoS](https://en.wikipedia.org/wiki/Denial-of-service_attack), keeping private data private, and much more.